 . matches any (one) character

 For example, if you have a text document and you want to search for a word character followed by a digit one or more times, you will use the regexp: \w\d+.
 We used regular expressions to ”clean up” the text documents that we wanted to use for training.
 We deleted all unnecessary and undesirable characters in the text, we rearranged words in the text, and we created multiple examples sentences from the given example sentence using regular expressions.
-REGEXP made this task easier because it allowed us to make edits on very large text documents without having to manually go through single lines.
-We were able to check that everything worked in the desired way by changing a few lines at a time, first, then once we were confident, we would change the entire document.
+Regexp made this task easier because it allowed us to make complex edits on very large text documents without having to manually go through single lines.
+We were able to check that everything worked in the desired way by changing a few lines at a time, first, then once we were confident that we tested and verified the correctness a specific edit, we would change the entire document.

 While editing large text files with regular expressions it is imperative that one is very familiar with the document and to follow best practices.
 Our original data to be edited is well-structured text database organized on a line per record basis and special characters are used to delimit fields within each line, thus it is well-suited for editing using Regex.